borgmanJeremy/amcrest_sync/README.md

 ## Config
 Copy config.example.yml to config.yml.
 Adjust the user name and password as needed.
 Then if you have multiple cameras place multiple end points in the end point list.

+This assumes each camera endpoint has the same credentials.

 ```
 api_user: admin
 api_password: admin_password